liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Onboarding guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users and capabilities at a flexible pace.
 The [Data Migration](/fasttrack/O365-data-migration) benefit covers guidance on migrating content from file share, Box, or Google Drive source environments.

 This guidance covers enablement of both OneDrive and the source environment.
-FastTrack also performs specific data migration activities on behalf of the customer for those with 500 or more licenses.
+FastTrack also performs specific data migration activities on behalf of customers with 500 or more licenses.
 For more information, see [FastTrack Center Benefit Overview](/fasttrack/O365-data-migration).
 Interested in getting started?
 Visit [FastTrack.microsoft.com](https://fasttrack.microsoft.com/), review resources, and submit a Request for Assistance.

 **Migration service providers**